hashicorp/terraform-provider-aws/website/docs/r/network_interface_sg_attachment.html.markdown

 ~> **NOTE on instances, interfaces, and security groups:** Terraform currently provides the capability to assign security groups via the [`aws_instance`][1] and the [`aws_network_interface`][2] resources.
-Using this resource in conjunction with security groups provided in-line in these resources will cause conflicts, and will lead to spurious diffs and undefined behavior - please use one or the other.
+Using this resource in conjunction with security groups provided in-line in those resources will cause conflicts, and will lead to spurious diffs and undefined behavior - please use one or the other.